paulllllo/alx-backend-javascript/0x01-ES6_promise/README.md

-A dir that was created for ALX SE project promise
+A Dir created for ALX SE project ES6 promises